 In 2013 Versace was proclaimed the Reserve Champion of the Oldenburg Spring licensing in Vechta.
 Versace now stands in Australia at Bloomfield Farm.

 Vivaldi was one of the shooting stars of Dutch dressage, even though his own dressage career stalled at Prix St Georges, and on the 2012/13 KWPN breeding values was 2nd on the 80/89 rankings with a breeding value of 158 (82%)

 Vivaldi appeared in 6th place on the 2014 KWPN dressage stallion breeding values for stallions with a reliability of 80% to 89%, with a value of 147 (87%).

 By 2014, he had produced 612 KWPN progeny over the age of four, of whom 115 had been registered for competition – that’s 19.28%

 On the 2015/16 values, his reliability has increased to 92% so he has moved onto the over 90 table, but his breeding value has dropped to 146 putting him into 12th place.
 His participation has however improved – now he has 889 progeny over the age of 4, with 247 competitors, that is 27.784%.

 Vivaldi’s son, Cennin (out of a Donnerhall mare), has been successful with Madeleine Witte-Vrees since he commenced his Grand Prix career in March 2016.
-The pair have won three Grand Prix Freestyle out of the five they have entered, with their best score so far, 77.95 at Mallorca CDI****.
+The pair were 6th in the Grand Prix at the World Cup final in Omaha, and 5th in the Freestyle.